Aerosol mass spectrometry: History

 In literature from ancient Rome there are complaints of foul air, while in 1273 the inhabitants of London were discussing the prohibition of coal burning to improve air quality.
 However, the measurement and analysis of aerosols only became established in the second half of the 19th century.

 In 1847 Henri Becquerel presented the first concept of particles in the air in his condensation nuclei experiment and his ideas were confirmed in later experiments by Coulier in 1875.
-These ideas were expanded on between 1880-1890 by meteorologist John Aitken who demonstrated the fundamental role of dust particles in the formation of clouds and fogs.
+These ideas were expanded on between 1880 and 1890 by meteorologist John Aitken who demonstrated the fundamental role of dust particles in the formation of clouds and fogs.
 Aitken's method for aerosol analysis consisted of counting and sizing particles mounted on a slide, using a microscope.
 The composition of the particles was determined by their refractive index.

 In the 1920s aerosol measurements, using Aitken's simple microscopic method, became more common place because the negative health effects of industrial aerosols and dust were starting to be recognized by health organizations.
 Technological and instrumentation advancements, including improved filters, led to improvement in the aerosol measurement methods in the 1960s.
-The introduction of polycarbonate filters, called nucleopore filters, enhanced the collection, storage, and transportion of samples without disturbing the physical and chemical state of the particles.
+The introduction of polycarbonate filters, called nucleopore filters, enhanced the collection, storage, and transportation of samples without disturbing the physical and chemical state of the particles.

 On-line aerosol measurements methods took a little longer than off-line to be developed and perfected.
-It wasn't till 1973 with Davis who developed and patented of the real-time single particle mass spectrometry (RTSPMS) instrument.
+It wasn't till 1973 with W.D.
+Davis who developed and patented of the real-time single particle mass spectrometry (RTSPMS) instrument.
 The setup is quite similar to today's AMS system, with the sample being introduced through a small steel capillary into the ion source region.
 The sample would ionize after striking a hot rhenium filament.
 The resulting ions were separated in a magnetic sector and detected by an electron multiplier.
 The method could only ionize elements with ionization potentials below the work function of the filament (~8 eV), typically alkali and alkaline earth metal.
 The instrument did yield unit resolution up to a mass-to-charge ratio of 115.
 The RTSPMS instrument had a particle transmission/detection efficiency of 0.2-0.3%.
 Davis used the RTSPMS instrument to study samples from calibration aerosols, ambient laboratory air, and aerosols sources.
 Majority of his studies where focused on inorganic salts created in lab.
 In Davis's analysis of ambient air, he found a significant increase in lead at the end of the day, which was concluded to be due to automobile emissions.
 This development was the first step towards, today's modern on-line instruments.